Albie Hecht

-Albie Hecht is a film and television producer and media executive.
+Albie Hecht is an American film and television producer and media executive.
 In 1997, Hecht was the president of film and TV entertainment for Nickelodeon before becoming president of the television channel Spike TV in 2003.
 In 2005, he founded and was CEO of the digital studio Worldwide Biggies.
-From 2013 to 2015, he also served as general manager of the TV channel, HLN, and currently serves as chief content officer of PocketWatch.
+From 2013 to 2015, he also served as general manager of the TV channel, HLN, and is chief content officer of PocketWatch.